lamynuz/rag-medical-qa-chatbot/README.md

 # RAG-based Medical Q&A Chatbot
 This project demonstrates a **Retrieval-Augmented Generation (RAG)** system for a medical question-answering chatbot.
 The system uses a local Large Language Model (LLM) to answer questions based on a provided knowledge base of PDF documents, ensuring factual and context-aware responses without relying on external APIs.
 It uses LangChain as the framework.
-The model has been chosen for the purpose on running this project on an Apple M1 8GB RAM.
 ---

-### Key Features 🔍
+### Key Features

 -   **Document Loading**: Loads medical information from multiple PDF files using `PyPDFLoader` and `DirectoryLoader`.
 -   **Text Splitting**: Chunks the raw text from the PDFs into smaller, manageable pieces using `RecursiveCharacterTextSplitter`.